VesnaBozic/git-commands/README.md

 git status
 ```
 > With **git status** command we display a list of the files that have been modified since the last time changes were saved.
 This changes are stored in a staging area.
 While changes are in the staging are we can still change them.
 But once we added them to the repository, we can't make changes anymore in that commit.
-> git status shows files in staging area
+> git status shows files in staging area.

-## git diff
+## Git diff
 ```bash
 git diff filename
 ```
-> with **git diff** we can compare the changed file in the staging area with the last saved version of that file
+> With **git diff** we can compare the changed file in the staging area with the last saved version of that file.
-> just **git diff** will show all changes in the repository
+> Just **git diff** will show all changes in the repository.
 > **git diff directory** will show all the changes in the directory